KShih/workspaceLeetcode/leetcode.md

     - 111 & 110 = 110
     - 110 & 101 = 100
     - 100 & 011 = 000
+3. Follow Up
+    - Precompute each number to result in O(1) solution
+    - LC338 is the answer

 ### Code
 ```py